proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 ## Sharing ownership (reference counting)
-In the beginning of this chapter, we already noted that capturing a copy of an object into a continuation is the simplest way to ensure that the object is alive when the continuation runs and destoryed afterwards.
+In the beginning of this chapter, we already noted that capturing a copy of an object into a continuation is the simplest way to ensure that the object is alive when the continuation runs and destroyed afterwards.
 However, complex objects are often expensive (in time and memory) to copy.
 Some objects cannot be copied at all, or are read-write and the continuation should modify the original object, not a new copy.
 The solution to all these issues are **reference counted**, a.k.a. **shared** objects:

 A simple example of a reference-counted object in Seastar is a `seastar::file`, an object holding an open file object (we will introduce `seastar::file` in a later section).
 A `file` object can be copied, but copying does not involve copying the file descriptor (let alone the file).
 Instead, both copies point to the same open file, and a reference count is increased by 1.
 When a file object is destroyed, the file's reference count is decreased by one, and only when the reference count reaches 0 the underlying file is actually closed.

-The fact that `file` objects can be copied very quickly and all copies actually point to the same file, make it very convinient to pass them to asynchronous code; For example,
+The fact that `file` objects can be copied very quickly and all copies actually point to the same file, make it very convenient to pass them to asynchronous code; For example,

 ```cpp
 seastar::future<uint64_t> slow_size(file f) {